rook2pawn/nanocomponent/README.md

 to `.render` e.g. `.render({ foo, bar })` and assigning internal state to `this` however you want (perhaps `this.state = { fizz: buzz }`).

+### How do I use nanocomponent with my choo state?

+Suppose we are using the `Button` nanocomponent.
+In our view function we write `.render(state.button)` and elswhere when we modify state, say, `state.button.color = 'yellow'` and `state.button.text = "hello"` and whenever we `emit('render')`, our view function will render the `state.button`.
+In other words, if your nanocomponent is called `Foo`, then simply by having `.render(state.foo)` ensures you have one place `state.foo` to nest all your changes that pertain to that component.

 ## API

 ### `component = Nanocomponent([name])`